connfish/CS336/Project_2/README.md

 Matthew: Figuring out how to accurately and consistently extract the query without knowing all of the different possible queries in advance.

+Alexandra: I found it challenging how to write the logic to make the loop running where it asks questions from the user and feeding it to the llm, it was defintley a lot of trial and error.
+Additionally, it was difficult me to run it on my laptop, it might just be me specifically.

 ## What We Found Interesting

 Connor: Configuring the llm and how to give it context so it doesn't mess up some of the sql queries so I kind of hardcoded a bit of it's prompt messaging for better output for a specific query

 Matthew: Using regular expressions to extract the query was much more clean than trying to manually loop through the output for specific words or characters

+Alexandra: I found the whole concept of the assignment very interesting, being able to ask an llm a question about a data set and recieve a corresponding SQL statement that can derive that prompt.

 ---